Dear Respected Members,

 Dear Colleague,

-1. In the event you had rejected their resignation and had lost confidence on them then, Clearly collect authentic evidence and issue charge sheet as early as possible to them.
-You may call for their explanation on the ground " loss of confidence" stating all facts of the matter mentioned in the charge sheet.
-Give a specific time line for submitting their reply in writing.
-If you are able to get letters from the customers list for whom you and they supply it will be a good proof.
+1. In the event you had rejected their resignation and had lost confidence in them, clearly collect authentic evidence and issue a charge sheet as soon as possible.
+You may call for their explanation on the grounds of "loss of confidence," stating all facts of the matter mentioned in the charge sheet.
+Give a specific timeline for submitting their reply in writing.
+If you are able to get letters from the customer list for whom you and they supply, it will be good proof.

-2. It is also suggested once they submit or not submit reply within the given time for the charge sheet, then post an enquiry and send enquiry notice.
-Please conduct the enquiry with an Independent Enquiry Officer preferably from outside ( not by your GM).
-May be an Advocate from outside.
-If they attend to the enquiry well and good.
-If they do not attend to the enquiry for 2 times or more then conduct exparte enquiry in their absence and issue Termination letters in consultation with a Lawyer.
+2. It is also suggested that once they submit or do not submit a reply within the given time for the charge sheet, then post an inquiry and send an inquiry notice.
+Please conduct the inquiry with an Independent Enquiry Officer preferably from outside (not by your GM).
+Maybe an Advocate from outside.
+If they attend the inquiry, well and good.
+If they do not attend the inquiry for 2 times or more, then conduct an ex parte inquiry in their absence and issue Termination letters in consultation with a Lawyer.

-3. You may forfeit their gratuity claim based on the findings of the enquiry of proved against them and they are found guilty on the ground of "Moral Turpitude"
+3. You may forfeit their gratuity claim based on the findings of the inquiry if proved against them, and they are found guilty on the ground of "Moral Turpitude."

-4. Kindly ensure that fair opportunities are given and then actions are taken in consultation with a good Lawyer in this case to avoid any after effect as well as to give good communication to other managers of the company too.
+4. Kindly ensure that fair opportunities are given, and then actions are taken in consultation with a good Lawyer in this case to avoid any aftereffects as well as to give good communication to other managers of the company too.

-6. There are some good detective agencies are there whom will be also helpful to find out the facts of their business which can also be explored.
+6. Some good detective agencies are there that will also be helpful in finding out the facts of their business which can also be explored.

 All the Best, God bless,